Bedrock Review 2026: Enterprise SaaS Boilerplate

 - Database: PostgreSQL with careful schema design

-- API: REST with Swagger documentation
+- API: REST + Swagger/OpenAPI documentation

-- Admin panel: Comprehensive
+- Admin panel: Comprehensive with metrics

-- Docker: Full Docker Compose setup
+- Docker: Full Docker Compose for local + production

-- Testing: Jest + Cypress configured
+- Testing: Jest + Cypress pre-configured

-What "Enterprise-Grade" Means
+What "Enterprise-Grade" Means in Practice

-1. SAML/SSO Support
+SAML/SSO Support

-// Enterprise login flow
+// Enterprise login flow — detects org and routes accordingly

 export async function enterpriseSignIn(email: string): Promise<void> {